ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 </div>

 ## Setup UI Camera Capturing

-In this section you will set up the camera capturing template and modify the **CosmeticUIClient** script so that the cosmetic items show in the UI panels for each category.
+In this section, you will set up the camera capturing template and modify the **CosmeticUIClient** script so that the cosmetic items show in the UI panels for each category.

 ![!UI Capture](../img/CosmeticTutorial/camera_capture_ui_items.png){: .center loading="lazy" }

 ### Add UI Capture Template

-A template has been created for you that contains a camera that will grab a image of what is in front of it, and use that in the cosmetic UI for each item.
+A template has been created for you that contains a camera that will grab an image of what is in front of it, and use that in the cosmetic UI for each item.

 Add the **UI Capture** template into the **Client** group in the **Hierarchy**.

 Expand the **UI Capture** group to see how it is set up.
 In the **Items** group, you will see all the cosmetics.
-These items are client side objects that have been set up to display nicely in the UI.
+These items are client-side objects that have been set up to display nicely in the UI.
 When the cosmetic items are dynamically positioned in the cosmetic panels, a camera capture will be done for each item and used in the UI.

 Position the **UI Capture** object anywhere you like.
-Generally this object will be hidden from view for the player.
+Generally, this object will be hidden from view for the player.
 For example, this could be placed under the map.

 ![!UI Capture](../img/CosmeticTutorial/ui_capture_template.png){: .center loading="lazy" }